Month-to-Month Lease Template, Free Download 2026

 You are renting property in a rent control jurisdiction that requires just cause eviction protections, and you need a month-to-month lease that complies with local tenant protection ordinances while preserving the landlord's rights under state lease agreement law.

 A landlord is testing a new tenant relationship before offering a long-term lease and wants the ability to terminate the tenancy with 30 days' notice if the arrangement does not work out.
+If the arrangement works, you can later use a lease renewal agreement template to convert to a fixed term.

 The property is being prepared for sale, renovation, or redevelopment, and the owner needs a flexible rental arrangement that can be terminated with proper notice once plans are finalized.